2U (company)

-2U, Inc. is an American educational technology company that contracts with non-profit colleges and universities to build, deliver and support online degree and non-degree programs.
-The company is an online program manager (OPM), supplying its client institutions with a cloud-based software-as-a-service platform, coursework design, infrastructure support, and capital.
+2U is an American educational technology company that contracts with non-profit colleges and universities to build, deliver, and support online degree and non-degree programs.
+2U is the parent company of edX.

-The company has been criticized for its online program manager contracts in which it licenses its courses, through a revenue-sharing agreement, to participating colleges and for its student recruitment practices.

 History

-2U was founded in 2008 by John Katzman (co-founder of The Princeton Review), originally naming it 2tor (pronounced "Tutor") after his dog Tor.
-Katzman recruited colleagues including Chip Paucek (former CEO of Hooked on Phonics), and technology entrepreneur Jeremy Johnson to be co-founders.
-Katzman became chairman, and Paucek became the company's CEO.
-2U was started, in part, because its founders saw an opportunity due to the fact that few highly ranked universities offered online instruction.
-2U is the third company that Paucek was involved in founding.
+2U was founded in 2008 by John Katzman.
+The company was originally named 2tor (pronounced "Tutor").
+Katzman recruited Chip Paucek, and technology entrepreneur Jeremy Johnson to be co-founders.
+Katzman was the CEO through 2012, when he became chairman and appointed Paucek as CEO.

-Katzman funded 2U in 2009 through the launch of its first online teaching degree with the University of Southern California (USC).
+Katzman funded 2U in 2009 through the launch of its first online teaching degree with the University of Southern California.
 In 2010, 2U partnered again with USC to offer an online degree in social work.
+Students of relevant programs sued both 2U and USC in 2022.

 In 2011, Georgetown University's School of Nursing and Health partnered with 2U to offer a degree program.
 The Kenan-Flagler Business School at the University of North Carolina started offering an online MBA through 2U the same year.

-In 2012, John Katzman left 2U to launch Noodle Partners.

-By July 2013, the company had raised $10 million in venture capital.
+In March 2011, the company raised a $32.5 million Series C, bringing its total funding to $65 million.

-In February 2014, 2U announced that Sallie Krawcheck, a former executive at Bank of America Corp. and Citigroup Inc., and Earl Lewis, president of the Andrew W. Mellon Foundation, were nominated to join the board of 2U.
+In February 2014, 2U announced that Sallie Krawcheck, a former executive at Bank of America and Citigroup, and Earl Lewis, president of the Andrew W. Mellon Foundation, added to the company's board.
 On March 28, 2U went public and raised $119 million by offering 9.2 million shares at $13 per share.
 By July, other schools such as Syracuse University, Northwestern University, and the University of California, Berkeley signed on with 2U to create online graduate degree programs.

 In March 2015, Yale University and 2U announced that they were partnering in order to offer a full-time, online master of medical science degree.
 By 2015, about 12,300 students were enrolled in 2U partner programs.